FlyingFathead/catgit/README.md

 You will be prompted for an editor if a default isn't found.
 You can use i.e. `vim`, `nano` etc on Linux, `notepad` on Windows.

 ## Changes
+- `0.11.0` - added `.catgitignore` functionality to ignore files
+    - works the same way as `.gitignore`, is useful for selective project outputs
+    - also added `debug_mode` (true/false) flag into `config.ini` for verbose mode
 - `0.10.8` - output clarification to minimize LLM confusion and `--version`
 - `0.10.7` - added `ThreadPoolExecutor` for faster performance; file sizes; line counting
 - `0.10.6` - added the `treat_non_git_as_error` (true/false) config option